Skip to main content

 How to save on the Freestyle Libre with SingleCare

 If you don’t have it yourself, you probably know at least one person living with diabetes.
-More than 37 million people in the U.S. alone have the condition.
+More than 40 million people in the U.S. alone have the condition, according to the U.S. Centers for Disease Control and Prevention.
 Whether you take prescription medications or not, you’re likely familiar with the hassle of having to monitor your blood glucose levels at all times.
-The process involves pricking your finger tip with a needle to test a drop of blood—ouch!
+The process involves pricking your finger tip with a needle to test a drop of blood.
+Ouch!

-When you have diabetes, it’s crucial to make sure it’s under control by testing your glucose levels often, based on your healthcare provider’s recommendation.
-Self-monitoring in this way helps to avoid a high glucose event, as well as low glucose.
-Luckily, for those who are sensitive to it or just tired of the repetition, there is an easier way: the FreeStyle Libre, an FDA-approved glucose monitoring system that works as an alternative to the fingerstick.
+When you have diabetes, it’s crucial to make sure it’s under control by testing your glucose levels often, following a healthcare professional’s guidance.
+Self-monitoring in this way helps avoid both high and low glucose events.
+Luckily, for eligible patients who are sensitive to pain or just tired of the repetition, there is an easier way: the FreeStyle Libre, an FDA-approved glucose monitoring system that can serve as an alternative to fingersticks for glucose readings in individuals with Type 1 or Type 2 diabetes

 What is FreeStyle Libre?

 FreeStyle Libre is a continuous glucose monitoring system (CGM) that’s applied to the arm.
-With a tiny filament that’s inserted into the skin, the quarter-sized sensor can monitor blood glucose levels for up to 14 days, using a handheld monitor or compatible mobile phone and app, and store up to eight hours of glucose data.
-A check blood glucose symbol will appear at times when the sensor reading may not be accurate.
-If you see this symbol, you must check your levels with a blood glucose meter.
+With a tiny filament inserted into the skin, the sensor is thinner than two stacked pennies and can monitor glucose levels (and store the data) for up to 15 days, using a handheld monitor or a compatible mobile phone and app.

 Do you need a prescription for FreeStyle Libre?

 Both devices are available at pharmacies with a prescription.
 You cannot buy it over the counter.
-Patients should check with their healthcare provider for medical advice.
+Patients should check with their healthcare provider for medical advice and important safety information.

 How does FreeStyle Libre work?

-The FreeStyle Libre comes with a 14-day sensor that is worn on the back of the upper arm.
-It lets you monitor your blood sugar levels anywhere—and at any time.
-The sensor captures the glucose concentration in the interstitial fluid every minute and records the glucose concentration every 15 minutes.
-All this data is stored in an 8-hour log.
+The FreeStyle Libre comes with a 15-day sensor that is worn on the back of the upper arm.
+It lets you continuously monitor your glucose levels.
+The sensor measures glucose concentration in interstitial fluid every minute.

 How much does the FreeStyle Libre cost without insurance?

-You do need a prescription in order to purchase the FreeStyle Libre 14-day system—and the sensors can often be pricey.
-But it’s possible to get a discounted price with manufacturer coupons or prescription discount cards
+You need a prescription to purchase the FreeStyle Libre, and the sensors can often be pricey.
+But it’s possible to get a discounted price with prescription discount cards, manufacturer copay cards, or vouchers.

 How do I use a SingleCare FreeStyle Libre coupon?

 You can search for your FreeStyle Libre diabetes monitor on our site before you go to the pharmacy.
-To find the lowest price, we always recommend that you compare our price with the cash price and/or your copay.
+To find the lowest price, we always recommend comparing our price to the cash price and your copay.
 If you forget or don’t have time to look up the cost before heading to the pharmacy, you can also ask your pharmacist to ring up all options at the counter.

 If you’re new to SingleCare, follow these steps to save: